michael-0acf4/spin4/spec.md

 # Intro
 Spin4 is an esoteric programming language that consist of spinning a 4D space in order to compute stuff.
 - An accumulator vector (composed with 2 registers X and Y)
-    - we accumulate values along the way by doing an addition, substraction, multiplication or integer division
+    - we accumulate values along the way by doing addition, substraction, multiplication or integer division
-    - we can operate on both of them using addition substraction integer division...etc
+    - we can operate on both components X and Y
 - A single working stack
     - its content is pushed by extracting the current accumulator value one component at a time ie. push the value of X or Y
     - can be rotated